 Differentiating EP work assigned to your students

-Assign Specific Sections - Automarked Questions
+Assign Specific Sections: Automarked Questions

-Assigning just the information sections alongside the automatically marked questions will allow the students to achieve a sense of success as they will be required to ‘master’ the content before they are able to finish the lesson.
-This will also avoid students leaving blank or basic responses to the extended response questions as they have yet developed a deeper understanding of the content.
+Assigning just the information sections alongside the automatically marked questions will allow the students to achieve a sense of success as they will be required to ‘master’ content before they finish the lesson.
+This also avoids students leaving blank or basic responses to the extended response questions, as they have yet to develop a deeper understanding of the content.

-Assign Specific Sections - Extended Response Questions & Peer Review
+Assign Specific Sections: Extended Response Questions & Peer Review

 This can be done in the classroom setting and even set as a Peer Review task.
-Once the students have developed a stronger understanding of the content, they will be able to provide much more in depth responses to these long answer questions.
-They will also be able to give each other effective feedback when conducting the Peer Review part of the task.
+Once students have developed a stronger understanding, they will be able to provide much more in-depth responses to these long answer questions.
+For Peer Review, students will be required to give each other effective feedback.

 Assign to Specific Students

-Differentiation can also be achieved by assigning different work to different students.
-When assigning a Task or Assessment, teachers have the ability to switch different students ‘on’ and ‘off’ using the ‘Assign to specific students’ option under ‘Who’.
-This will allow them to selectively choose which students will access which work.
+Teachers can then select which student(s) to include in the specific task.
 Students will not know who has been assigned the same work as them, so there is no chance of students finding out that the work they are being assigned is different to those within their class.